Sproilex/WordPress-Plugin-Boilerplate/README.md

 # Credits

 The WordPress Plugin Boilerplate was started in 2011 by [Tom McFarlin](http://twitter.com/tommcfarlin/) and has since included a number of great contributions.
 In March of 2015 the project was handed over by Tom to Devin Vinson.
+On January 2025 i decided to fork the original project to allow the community to contribute and improve the project.

-The current version of the Boilerplate was developed in conjunction with [Josh Eaton](https://twitter.com/jjeaton), [Ulrich Pogson](https://twitter.com/grapplerulrich), and [Brad Vincent](https://twitter.com/themergency).
+The original version of the Boilerplate was developed by [Josh Eaton](https://twitter.com/jjeaton), [Ulrich Pogson](https://twitter.com/grapplerulrich), and [Brad Vincent](https://twitter.com/themergency) and then maintained by [Devin Vinson](https://github.com/DevinVinson).

-The homepage is based on a design as provided by [HTML5Up](http://html5up.net), the Boilerplate logo was designed by Rob McCaskill of [BungaWeb](http://bungaweb.com), and the site `favicon` was created by [Mickey Kay](https://twitter.com/McGuive7).
+The website generator was developed by [Enrique Chavez](https://github.com/tmeister) and it's currently using the original repository of the Boilerplate by [Devin Vinson](https://github.com/DevinVinson).

 ## Documentation, FAQs, and More

-If you’re interested in writing any documentation or creating tutorials please [let me know](http://devinvinson.com/contact/) .
+If you’re interested in writing any documentation or creating tutorials please [let me know](stivenilarraza@gmail.com) .